JackClarkeUottawa/RoomMateNotificationSystem/README.md

 2 people on garbage
 1 break

 To setup, use chron on linux or task scheduler on windows to schedule it to run every day at a specific time.
+Also the setup is for 6 roommates, they can be listed in users.json

 Functions todo:
 - [x] Save array to csv